15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Release Date: 2022

-Xenoids is a space horror adventure that takes place on an abandoned but pretty confined spaceship.
+Xenoids is a space horror adventure that takes place on an abandoned spaceship.
 After waking up from cryo sleep to discover that their fellow crewmates have vanished, players will soon be confronted with horrifying alien monsters that are prowling the ship in search of their next victim.
-The game features procedurally generated levels, so it’s even more difficult to navigate the ship if players do need to start again after meeting a grisly end.
-In addition, there’s a dynamic evolutionary cycle occurring, meaning xenoid eggs will hatch and develop into fully grown adult terrors if not taken out quickly.
-Players will also be able to survive and fight off the xenoid threat in online co-op mode if the single-player experience is too isolating.
+The game features procedurally generated levels, so it’s even more difficult to navigate the ship if players need to start again after meeting a grisly end.
+In addition, there’s a dynamic evolutionary cycle occurring, meaning that Xenoid eggs will hatch and develop into fully grown adult terrors if not taken out quickly.
+Players will also be able to survive and fight off the Xenoid threat in online co-op mode if the single-player experience is too isolating.

 #13 The Invincible